MeghaY/ToDo-Application/README.md

 ## To run the application

-1. `node server.js`
+1. `grunt server`
-  1. Once all the above steps are completed, use this command to run the server
+  1. Once all the above steps are completed, use this command in the terminal to run the server
-  2. You will see a message saying "Todo app listening on port `http://localhost:8080`"
+  2. You will see a bunch of automatic tasks run by grunt and then browser will load the app url with message saying "Todo app listening on port `http://localhost:8080`"

-2. open your browser and go to this url `http://localhost:8080` and app will be loaded.

-3. Start adding todo tasks and you will see a table populated with values.
+2. Start adding todo tasks and you will see a table populated with values.

 ## Functionality